Skellefteå AIK

 Skellefteå AIK is a Swedish professional ice hockey club from Skellefteå.
 They currently play In the Swedish Hockey League.
-They play their home games in Skellefteå Kraft Arena, which seats 6,001 spectators.
-The team has won the Swedish Championship four times – in 1978, 2013, 2014 and 2024.
+They play their home games in Skellefteå Kraft Arena, which seats 5,801 spectators.
+The team has won the Swedish Championship five times – in 1978, 2013, 2014, 2024 and 2026.
 They reached the SHL championship finals for six consecutive years between 2011–2016, tying Färjestad BK's streak between 2001 and 2006, winning two times.

 History

 Early years

-Skellefteå AIK was founded on 1 July 1921 a Café Norden in Skellefteå, although ice hockey was not played until 1943, with only training matches being played the first season.
+Skellefteå AIK was founded on 1 July 1921 at Café Norden in Skellefteå, although ice hockey was not played until 1943, with only training matches being played the first season.
 In the 1943–44 season, the club played in the local league Skellefteserien, which could not be finished due to unsuitable hockey weather as the games were played outdoors.

 In 1955 Skellefteå qualified for the highest league in Sweden.
 Around this time the team was led by the so-called "Mosquito Line", which consisted of Anders "Akka" Andersson, "Garvis" Määttä and Kalle Hedlund.
 In the 1957–58 season they won the Allsvenskan's northern group and later finished second in SM-serien, only one point behind the winner Djurgårdens IF.
 Skellefteå AIK then played in Division 1 North until 1967.
 The club had difficulties qualifying for continued play in the Division 1 series but in 1975 the series was won and Skellefteå later finished in fourth place in SM-serien.